-Straight Pride Parade Approved For Boston, As Plans Are Met With Mockery And Derision
+‘Straight Pride Parade’ Approved For Boston As Plans Are Met With Mockery And Derision

 — ???????????????????????????????? ???????????????????? ???????????????????? ???????????????? (@mathewrodriguez) June 5, 2019

-However, all information about the group’s planned activities, and the city’s purported denials, come from the group itself, and thus cannot be independently confirmed.
+However, all information about the group’s planned activities and the city’s purported denials come from the group itself, and thus cannot be independently confirmed.
 No major, reputable news organization has reported that Boston has approved, denied, or even received such requests.

-Regardless, it seems that the city has, indeed, approved a Straight Pride parade.
-In a Facebook post, user Mark Sahady confirmed that Boston has approved Super Happy Fun America’s requests for a parade, and even showed the planned route.
+Regardless, it seems that the city has, indeed, approved a Straight Pride Parade.
+In a Facebook post, user Mark Sahady confirmed that Boston has approved Super Happy Fun America’s request for a parade, and even showed the planned route.

 Not everyone is amused, however.
-On Twitter, users are having great fun at the parade’s organizers’ expense.
+On Twitter, users are having great fun at the parade organizers’ expense.

 “I’m missing the ‘straight’ persecution and the historical riot that broke out because of it,” wrote one user.

 “Boston has a straight pride parade everytime a sports team wins.
 CUT THE S**T,” wrote another.

 Meanwhile, pro-LGBTQ news organization The Advocate points out that the group’s president, John Hugo, has called non-LGBTQ people an “oppressed majority.”

 “For [LGBTQ people] everything is based upon identity and whether or not one is categorized as a victim or an oppressor.
 If you get victim status then you are entitled to celebrate yourself and expect those with oppressor status to defer to your feelings,” he said in a previous interview.

 Boston’s Straight Pride Parade is tentatively scheduled to take place on August 31, long after Pride Month has ended.